fieldtrip/website/development/testing.md

     % DEPENDENCY ft_definetrial ft_preprocessing

 This helps to select an appropriate subset of tests to run based on:

-1. **WALLTIME**: The duration that a test needs to run.
-This duration is usually more than the actual duration needed since it also includes the time that MATLAB itself takes to start (which is about 30-60 seconds) and the time that it takes to load the test data.
+1. **WALLTIME**: The duration that a test approximately takes.
+This is usually more than the actual duration, since it also includes some time to start MATLAB and optionally to load the test data.
-2. **MEM**: MEM stands for memory, and it represents the amount of memory required for a test to run.
+2. **MEM**: The amount of memory required for a test to run.
-3. **DATA**: The external data that the test requires to run.
-More specifically, `DATA no` means that the test doesn't need any external data to run. `DATA public` means it needs data available from the [download server](https://download.fieldtriptoolbox.org/). `DATA private` means that it needs data that are not publicly accessible but only to people working in the DCCN.
+3. **DATA**: Whether the test requires any data from disk.
+The specification `DATA no` means that the test doesn't need any external data to run, `DATA public` means it needs data available from the [download server](https://download.fieldtriptoolbox.org/), and `DATA private` means that it needs data that is only available to the development team in the DCCN.
-4. **DEPENDENCY**: The dependencies, i.e. high- or low-level FieldTrip functions to which the test script is particularly sensitive.
+4. **DEPENDENCY**: The dependencies, i.e. the high- or low-level FieldTrip functions to which the test script is particularly sensitive.

 There are three types of dependencies within the FieldTrip codebase: self-dependencies (where a function relies on itself), direct dependencies (comprising both [high-level and some low-level FieldTrip functions](https://www.fieldtriptoolbox.org/development/architecture/#high-level-low-level-and-private-functions) called directly within a test script), and indirect dependencies (involving [some low-level functions and all the private FieldTrip functions](https://www.fieldtriptoolbox.org/development/architecture/#high-level-low-level-and-private-functions) that, while they are not directly called within a test script, still play a role in the execution process).
-For example, in FieldTrip you can run:
+You can run:

-        ft_test find_dependency test_bug46
+    ft_test find_dependency test_bug103

-    to find what are the direct dependencies of test_bug46.
+to find what are the direct dependencies of test_bug103.

 ## Running existing tests

 Running a FieldTrip test is as easy as writing the name of the test in the command line.
-For example, to run one of the tests, you would type:
+For example, you would type:

     test_bug103

 More background information about this test and others that are named `test_bugXXX` can be found on [bugzilla](http://bugzilla.fieldtriptoolbox.org/show_bug.cgi?id=103).
-Tests that are named `test_issueXXX` have more information in a [GitHub issue](https://github.com/fieldtrip/fieldtrip/issues), and those named `test_pullXXX` have more information in a [GitHub pull request](https://github.com/fieldtrip/fieldtrip/pull).
+Tests that are named `test_issueXXX` have more information in a corresponding [GitHub issue](https://github.com/fieldtrip/fieldtrip/issues), and those named `test_pullXXX` have more information in a [GitHub pull request](https://github.com/fieldtrip/fieldtrip/pull).

 ## Finding tests